qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_appearance.rst

 Base Calls
 ----------

 When extending themes the so-named ``base`` flag can be enabled to include the result of this selector of the derived theme into the local selector.
 This is quite comparable to the ``this.base(arguments, ...)`` call in member functions of typical qooxdoo classes.
-It do all the things the super class has done plus the local things.
+It does all the things the super class has done plus the local things.
 Please note that all local defintions have higher priority than the inheritance.
 See next paragraph for details.

 .. _pages/gui_toolkit/ui_appearance#priorities: